-Opportunity grants provide financial support to nonprofit partners for public humanities projects.
-It is designed to encourage nonprofits to use humanities projects – those that engage the audience’s skills of inquiry, analysis, and reflection, and provide the historical and social contexts with which to do so – to strengthen work in their communities.
+Opportunity Grants provide up to $2,500.00 to small nonprofits for public humanities projects – those that engage the audience’s skills of inquiry, analysis, and reflection, and provide the historical and social contexts with which to do so.

 Using the Opportunity Grant:

-There is no deadline; requests are considered on a first come, first serve basis, and for up to a maximum of $2,500 each.
-Electronic submissions are strongly encouraged, and may expedite the review process.
+There is no deadline; requests are considered on a first come, first served basis, and for up to a maximum of $2,500 each.

 What is NOT ELIGIBLE for Humanities Tennessee’s funding: